 • Interact with them through project events and social media

 CREATE A FAVOURABLE ENABLING ENVIRONMENT FOR ETV UPTAKE

 We will develop and promote:

-• Policy Briefs to show policy and decision makers how to integrate ETV in a larger framework of tools supporting innovation and SMEs and develop stronger links with EU and Member State environmental legislation and policies
+• Policy Briefs to show policy and decision makers how to integrate ETV in a larger framework of tools supporting innovation, green finance, SMEs and develop stronger links with EU and Member State environmental legislation and policies

 • Guidelines on ETV use for public procurers to make green public procurement a market driver for ETV